Gioye/Qorath-Vexral/README.md

 🔹 5.
 Bot Time
 Run this command in the folder you downloaded main.py: `python bot.py`

 Now you're done that's it. if there's an error, update the Token Env.
-Variable
+Variable.